drkhodakarami/drkhodakarami.github.io/wiki/Machina.md

 The main abstract class for the machine blocks that extends from `AbstractActivatableMachineBlock` adding the comparator output handling logic only.
 Normally, when you need an advanced block associated to a block entity, you need to extend this block.
 Remember, as we said at the start of the page, this class does not provide any logic for handling fluid interaction.
 Read the section at the top of the page for more guidance about this.

 Normally you shouldn't need to override the `hasComparatorOutput` and `getComparatorOutput`.
 The default implementation should be more than enough for most use cases.

+## AbstractFluidMachineBlock

+The main abstract class for the machine blocks that extends from `AbstractMachineBlock` adding the functionality for interaction between fluid items in hand and the fluid container in the block entity associated to the block itself.
+If your block entity does not have fluid storage, you should extend your block class from `AbstractMachineBlock` and not this one.

 ## AbstractAdvancedBE